 A couple, both of whom must carry the defective gene, have a 25% chance of conceiving an affected child, a 25% chance of conceiving a normal unaffected child and a 50% chance of conceiving a child who is a carrier like the parents.

-It is estimated that Sanfilippo occurs 1 in 24,000 births.
-Based on this estimate there are approximately 200 children born with this disorder in the United States each year.
-Given the average lifespan, there are most probably thousands of families dealing with this in the USA alone.
+It is estimated that Sanfilippo occurs 1 in 70,000 births.
+Based on this estimate there are approximately 100 children born with this disorder in the United States each year.
+Given the average lifespan, there are thousands of families dealing with this in the US alone.
 Since Sanfilippo does not appear to be more prevalent in one geographic area or in a particular ethnic group these numbers increase to the thousands (births) and tens of thousands (living) throughout the world.

 There is currently no treatment or cure.

 The information provided above should not be used for the diagnosis or treatment of any medical condition.
-A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
+A licensed medical professional should be consulted for diagnosis and treatment.
 Links to other sites are provided for information only - they do not constitute endorsements of those other sites.